What’s better than an attention-grabbling headline? An attention-grabbing headline coupled with powerful imagery.

 Videos offer the chance dig into something you may have overlooked in your content marketing.
 Because videos are often brand-focused and not necessarily service-oriented like other content, they may be commercial-like.
 These types of videos should be published infrequently, about 10 percent of the time.
 If your company partners with a charity organization, try a short clip of your colleagues volunteering or a behind-the-scenes look at event setup.

 Product demos and products used in a live setting make great video subject material as well.
-According to Internet Retailer, viewers are 85 percent more likely to purchase a product after watching a product video.
+According to G2 Crowd, "consumers who view demo videos are 1.81 times more likely to make a purchase than non-viewers."

 There’s no shortage of nifty software and sites to assist in visual story telling.
 Here are some of the top picks for: